Frankkwizera/eFiche/README.md

-# eFiche Take Home Test - Backend Application
+# eFiche Take Home Test - Full Stack Application

-This is a backend application built with Node.js and Express, designed to manage user authentication and patient data.
+This is a full stack application built with Node.js, Express, and React, designed to manage user authentication and patient data.
 It uses PostgreSQL as the database and Sequelize as the ORM.

 ## Features